A bonus for NFL fans in Week 16: 4 straight days of games - WHIZ News

 Jacksonville has lost 13 in a row, tying the longest skid in team history.
 The Jaguars have allowed at least 24 points in each of those 13 games, an NFL record.

-While the Jaguars now are in position for the top overall draft pick (Trevor Lawrence?), the Bears still can make the postseason.
-They need help, specifically Arizona losing.
+While the Jaguars now are in position for the top overall draft pick (Trevor Lawrence?), the Bears still can make the postseason with wins in their final two games.

 Denver (5-9) at Los Angeles Chargers (5-9)